Deltamarin and GTT Cooperate on LNG-Powered Ship Designs for Long Ocean Voyages

 "The final fuel capacity is a trade-off between desired cargo capacity and bunkering intervals," explains Deltamarin.

-The company says the LNG membrane tank solution shows a ROI of less than three years compared to the reference level, noting that HFO with a scrubber option offers a "slightly shorter" payback time.
+The company says the LNG membrane tank solution shows a ROI of less than three years compared to the reference level that typically features a C-type tank, noting that HFO with a scrubber option offers a "slightly shorter" payback time.

 The final fuel capacity is a trade-off between desired cargo capacity and bunkering intervals